-So far, no one I know has reported being restricted for going over the weekly LinkedIn invite limits.
-And to be extra safe, I don’t recommend sending more than 700+ weekly LinkedIn invites.
+So far, no one I know has reported being restricted from going over the weekly LinkedIn invite limits.
+I personally go over the LinkedIn limits and haven’t had any problems.
+But to be extra safe, I don’t recommend sending more than 700+ weekly LinkedIn invites.

 Is there a safer way to send over 100+ LinkedIn invites?

 Yes, LinkedIn allows you to send over 100+ LinkedIn invitations each week If you know the email address of the person you’re connecting to.